-Global emissions agreements require that the City pay more attention to greenhouse gas emissions such as carbon dioxide $(CO_2)$ .
-One way to reduce $CO_2$ and other harmful emissions from private cars is to encourage more residents to use mass public transport and other modal options.
+Global emissions agreements require that the City pay more attention to greenhouse gas emissions such as carbon dioxide (CO2).13 One way to reduce CO2 and other harmful emissions from private cars is to encourage more residents to use mass public transport and other modal options.14

-Based on the ratio of informal employment as a proportion of total employment in Cape Town and nationally.
-12 The issues in this section are dealt with comprehensively in the City's State of the Environment Report series, and are therefore discussed in much less detail in this chapter
+^{11.} Based on the ratio of informal employment as a proportion of total employment in Cape Town and nationally

+^{12.} The issues in this section are dealt with comprehensively in the City's State of the Environment Report series, and are therefore discussed in much less detail in this chapter

-CO2 is a greenhouse gas that has a negative impact on the environment, as it artificially increases the ability of the atmosphere to retain the earth's heat, and has been identified as the leading cause of climate change.
-Among the modes to be integrated are Metrorail services, road-based services on main routes, conventional bus services, minibus taxis, feeder bus services, pedestrian and bicycle access, metered taxis and park-and-ride facilities.
+13 CO, is a greenhouse gas that has a negative impact on the environment, as it artificially increases the ability of the atmosphere to retain the earth's heat, and has been identified as the leading cause of climate change

+^{14.} Among the modes to be integrated are Metrorali services, coad-hased services on main routes, conventional bus services, minibus taxis, feeder bus services, pedestrian and bloycle access, metered taxis and park-afrid-inde-facilities.

 The following table shows the modal split in transport use.
 The 2011 figures suggest that slightly more people are walking and (motor)cycling, fewer are taking the bus and taxi, while there is a slight increase in the number of people who use the train to commute to work.
 The Integrated Transport Plan (ITP) review process currently under way as well as the October 2012 launch of the Transport for Cape Town (TCT) government entity are some of the exciting current initiatives that are likely to change these patterns.
-TCT will seek to mould the current system into an 'integrated, multi-modal system that puts commuters first - resulting in more efficient, affordable and safer public transport'.
+TCT will seek to mould the current system into an 'integrated, multi-modal system that puts commuters first - resulting in more efficient, affordable and safer public transport'.15